bibliosansfrontieres/doc-faq-koombook/pages/01.home/comment-allumer-le-koombook/item.en.md

 ![](IMG_3447.JPG)
 The **power button** located on the front of the KoomBook turns the device on and off.

-* Press twice to turn on
+* Press the button two seconds to turn on

 ### Two versions of the KoomBook currently exist